SAP-archive/REST_API_Documentation_Guidelines/README.md

 The answer is, we do.
 We care about your documentation.
 We are a team of technical writers and editors at SAP Hybris with a lot of experience documenting REST APIs and other solutions surrounding that topic.
 We came up with a way to ensure your docs are tops!
 We provide the following:

 * Guidelines and requirements on how to properly document your project, located right here in the repository.
 * Mentors who provide expert writing tips for non-native English writers, and anyone who needs a little help in the writing department.
-Tips are located on the [wiki](https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki) tab.
+Tips are located on the [wiki](https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki) tab in GitHub.

 ## Get started
 Here's a suggested path, with some helpful waypoints for your journey through the guidelines.